 It can be made using several materials such as sawdust, wheat chaff or pine.
 Other plant products can work well too.
 A small box can be filled with sawdust and it can work well as a litter.
 There are many options and choices on what to use to make the litter.
 With the evolution of technology, several other methods of making this box are bound to be discovered.

-What is the importance of a cat litter?
+The importance of a cat litter?

 The major importance of having a cat litter is to keep your house clean and free of animal waste.
 I am sure you won’t be happy when your house is filled with a strange smell from your pets.
 To use this item properly, cats have to be trained right from when they are kittens.
 They will eventually get used to using it.